RiftValleySoftware/basalt/plugins/people/README.md

 SPECIAL CALLS
 -------------

-There are two "special" calls that can be made with this plugin:
+There are two "special" GET calls that can be made with this plugin:

     {GET} http[s]://{SERVER URL}/{json|xml}/people/